 - Engaging with community members

-As you can see, most of my coping skills revolve around therapy and facing the disorder one step at a time with a strong support system.
+As you can see, most of these coping skills revolve around therapy and facing the disorder one step at a time with a strong support system.
 If you find yourself in need of help, ask!
 Contact your doctor, family members, or peers, and me, as I’ll be happy to help you find local support groups that might fit your needs.

 Did you know there are approximately 15 million adults in the United States dealing with social anxiety disorder?
 We can all learn from one another.
 So, you’ve read some of my coping skills for social anxiety disorder.
 What are some of yours?